History of Kodai Senga in Timeline

 Kodai Senga

-Kodai Senga is a Japanese professional baseball pitcher currently playing for the New York Mets in MLB, having debuted in 2023.
-Prior to joining the Mets, he played for the Fukuoka SoftBank Hawks in Nippon Professional Baseball (NPB) starting in 2012.
-Senga is a three-time NPB All-Star and earned an MLB All-Star selection in 2023.
-He also represents Japan in international baseball competitions.
+Kodai Senga is a Japanese professional baseball pitcher currently playing for the New York Mets in MLB, debuting in 2023.
+Before joining the Mets, he played for the Fukuoka SoftBank Hawks in Nippon Professional Baseball (NPB) starting in 2012.
+He is a three-time NPB All-Star.
+He earned an MLB All-Star selection in his first season.
+Senga has also represented Japan in international baseball competitions.

 On January 30, 1993, Kodai Senga was born.
 He is a Japanese professional baseball pitcher.